Branch Management

 Working Branches

-• Unless in very specific cases, all feature, bug, and chore branches are preferred to be checked out locally from develop.
-By avoiding branching more than one node away from the main branch, we can easily avoid complex conflicts and rebasing which can take hours or days to solve.
+• All feature, bug, and chore branches must be branched from develop.
+Unless in specific cases, not branching more than one node away from develop avoids complex conflicts and rebasing, which can take hours or days to solve.

-• Once merged, feature, bug, and chore branches should be deleted to keep only the default and active branches.
+• Once merged, feature, bug, and chore branches must be deleted to keep a sane git tree with only the default and active branches.

-• Release branches must be checked out locally from the develop branch.
+• Release branches must be checked out from the develop branch.

 • The name for release branches must contain the corresponding semantic version number.